-In January 2022, the administration proposed and the MBSD adopted parameters that guided the development of the 2022-23 budget.
+In January 2023, the administration proposed and the MBSD adopted parameters that guided the development of the 2023-24 budget.
 The parameters are necessarily modified by the resources available but help to guide the decisions made during the budget preparation process.
-MPS is committed to developing a budget that reflects a commitment to fair resources, quality and socially transformative learning, a supportive environment for employees, and an equitable education system for all with the following parameters as guidance:
+MPS is committed to developing a budget that reflects a commitment to fair resources, quality and socially transformative learning, a supportive environment for employees, and an equitable education system for all, with the following parameters as guidance:

-- 1. Allocate equitable educational resources and well-prepared staff to improve students' access to productive instruction - 2.
-Prioritize school budgets by adjusting and repurposing educational programming and departmental budgets - 3.
-Allocate resources in the areas of school library, art, music, and physical education - 4.
-Create a positive school environment that provides a sense of belonging, is culturally responsive, and provides access to social-emotional learning and mental health support - 5.
-Implement strategies, including a compensation study, to recruit and retain staff - 6.
-Implement salary schedules with a possible cost-of-living increase - 7.
-Consider employee benefit modifications for eligible employees to identify cost savings and increase efficiencies - 8.
-Explore operating efficiencies, including those related to transportation - 9.
-Increase the number of site-based production kitchens - 10.
-Implement a kitchen equipment replacement schedule based on an inventory aging report - 11.
-Provide flexibility to meet standards to safeguard health, safety, and educational needs during the COVID-19 pandemic - 12.
-Address deferred maintenance and future construction needs by restoring revenue to the Construction Fund and the Construction Trust - 13.
-Prepare a balanced budget that is based on state law and maximizes the revenue limit
+- 1. Allocate equitable educational resources and well-prepared staff to improve students' access to productive instruction. - 2.
+Reallocate resources to improve academic achievement by providing small group instruction in the area of literacy/English language arts and literacy/mathematics. - 3.
+Prioritize school budgets by adjusting and repurposing educational programming and departmental budgets. - 4.
+Allocate resources in the areas of school library, art, music and physical education. - 5.
+Create a positive school environment that provides a sense of belonging, is culturally responsive, and provides access to social emotional learning and mental health support. - 6.
+Implement strategies to recruit and retain staff, including addressing the results of the compensation study. - 7.
+Implement salary schedules with a possible cost-of-living increase. - 8.
+Consider employee benefit modifications for eligible employees to identify cost savings and increase efficiencies. - 9.
+Explore operating efficiencies, including those related to district operations such as payroll, professional development, the hiring process, and temporary housing for international teachers. - 10.
+Increase the number of site-based production kitchens. - 11.
+Implement a kitchen equipment replacement schedule based on an inventory aging report. - 12.
+Address deferred maintenance and future construction needs by restoring revenue to the Construction Fund and the Construction Trust. - 13.
+Prepare a balanced budget that is based on state law and maximizes the revenue limit.

 Budgeting is the process of setting financial and enrollment goals, forecasting future financial resources and needs, and evaluating progress toward achieving the district's goals.
-Detailed budget planning allows MPS to maximize instructional opportunities for children while ensuring prudent use of resources.
+Detailed budget planning allows MPS to maximize instructional opportunities for children while ensuring the prudent use of resources.

 The district-wide budget development process is a multi-year collaborative process involving many stakeholders, including students, School Engagement Councils, families, school leaders, learning teams, Central Services personnel, task forces, community stakeholders, the superintendent, and the MBSD.
-The budget preparation process begins each year in August with the review of performance indicators and continues through the beginning of June with the adoption of the budget by the MBSD.
+The budget preparation process begins each year in August with the review of performance indicators.
+It continues through the beginning of June with the adoption of the budget by the MBSD.
 In the fall, the Department of Financial Planning and Budget Services, within the Office of Finance, works with the superintendent's senior team and with school leaders and program coordinators to make any programmatic and budget changes necessitated by enrollment changes, final state budget, or other developments.